BroadbandForum/obbaa/docs/overview/index.md

 provide an abstract (i.e. vendor and technology agnostic) representation of the L2-3 management and control plane.
-The distinction between M<sub>inf\_L2-3</sub>/M<sub>fc\_L2-3</sub> and M<sub>inf\_L1</sub> interfaces enables the separation of Service Provisioning tasks from Network Operation tasks.
+The distinction between M<sub>inf\_L2-3</sub>/M<sub>fc\_L2-3</sub> and M<sub>inf\_L1</sub> interfaces enables the separation of service provisioning tasks from network operation tasks.
 The functionalities exposed by these interfaces are configurable with out-of-the-box configurations that map to standardized Data Models (e.g., TR-385 OLT, TR-301 DPU, TR-383 Firmware Management and TR-383